 - A well thought-out setup for a successful launch

-- Ongoing optimization and ad testing to ensure you have the most eﬀective messages for your audience
+- Ongoing optimization and testing to ensure you are doing everything to maximize performance

 - ROI focused budgeting and strategic bid management decisions

-When developing a paid search campaign, creating an ad campaign in your audience’s native language will signal to your audience that your campaign is relevant to their needs.
-It also makes your campaign more competitive with local rivals, who are building and maintaining ad campaigns in the local language.
-If you have opted for developing an ad campaign in your audience’s preferred language, but kept the website in English to save costs, you will inevitably have a higher bounce rate compared to websites which have been localized.
-This bounce rate not only leads to poor sales but may also damage the overall quality score of your ad campaign and thereby lead to less visibility for your ads.
+When developing a paid search campaign, creating keywords and ads in native language will signal to your audience that your campaign is relevant to their needs.
+It also makes your campaign more competitive with local rivals, who are building and maintaining paid search in the local language.
+If you have opted for developing a PPC campaign in your audience’s preferred language but kept the website in English to save costs, you will inevitably have a higher bounce rate and poorer conversion rates compared to websites which have been localized.
+This not only leads to poor sales but may also damage the quality score of your keywords and thereby reduce your visibility.

 Since many of the alternative ad networks are not the most straightforward to set up new campaigns with, it is often recommended to try advertising on Google first in different languages and territories, and use the results from that to inform further campaigns on the native platforms.

 Given the additional difficulties of the language barrier caused by the basic navigability of some of these sites and the lack of English support, you will generally be better off working with a linguist or a specialist agency with knowledge of these platforms than going it alone.

 If a campaign is successful in the English market, the next step is often to replicate this ad structure and keyword choice in your international paid search campaigns to gain equal success.